NodEm9/abimongo/docs/website/blog/2025-11-03-welcome-to-abimongo.md

 image: /abimongo/img/abiimongo-logo.png
 ---

-This is the first post for the Abimongo project documentation site.
-We'll use this space to share release notes, dev diaries, and guides for contributors.
+Welcome to the Abimongo project blog — the central place for release notes, design discussions, developer diaries, and contributor guides.

-You can edit this post locally and push changes to update the site.

-Today I set up the blog and integrated a local metrics admin UI to make the docs site more interactive for demos.

-Stay tuned for more updates! 🚀
+Abimongo is a TypeScript-first MongoDB ORM/ODM focused on strong typing, predictable multi-tenant patterns, and pragmatic developer experience for production systems.
+This blog will cover:

+- Release announcements and migration notes
+- Design and implementation deep dives
+- Tutorials and quick-start guides
+- Community highlights and contribution opportunities

+Get started

+1. Read the core documentation: `/abimongo/core/intro`
+2. Try the quick tutorial: `/abimongo/tutorials`
+3. Install the package: `pnpm add @abimongo/core`

+Contributing

+Please open issues and pull requests on GitHub: https://github.com/NodEm9/abimongo.
+Contributions are welcome — issues, docs improvements, and small examples help everyone get started faster.

+Contact

+For questions or help, open a discussion or issue on the repository.
+Follow project updates on the blog and the repository's release notes.

+Thank you for checking out Abimongo — stay tuned for upcoming posts and guides.